Garmisch-Partenkirchen Travel Guide

 Germany's top winter sports destination, Garmisch-Partenkirchen is a busy centre that has retained the charm of the older town of the twins, Partenkirchen.
-The pride of the city is the Olympic Ice Stadium and the larger Olympic Ski Stadium which were built for the 1936 Winter Olympics and are still put to good use by winter sports enthusiasts.
+The pride of the city is the Olympic Ice Stadium and the larger Olympic Ski Stadium, which were built for the 1936 Winter Olympics and are still put to good use by winter sports enthusiasts.
 The area is picturesque and scenic, both in winter and summer.
 In summertime it is a popular spot for hiking and mountain climbing expeditions.
 A tourist office assists visitors in making the most of their visit and seeing the local attractions.

 Garmisch-Partenkirchen is not the best place for novices, but intermediate and advanced skiiers will find plenty to enjoy with both classic and glacial runs in the area.
-There are four black pistes, 25 red pistes, ten blue pistes and three green pistes to enjoy and with pistes above 2,500 metres snow is assured throughout the season.
+There are about four black pistes, 25 red pistes, 10 blue pistes and three green pistes to enjoy and with pistes above 2,500 metres snow is assured throughout the season.

 There are more than 450 shops in Garmisch-Partenkirchen, including some trendy boutiques, sports equipment outlets, and plenty of tourist shops selling local handcrafts like traditional Bavarian costumes.
 Visitors should not struggle to find souvenirs and anything else they might require on a ski holiday.

 Garmisch-Partenkirchen is consistently ranked highly for its restaurants, bars and nightlife and the resort is full of charming German architecture and has an old-world feel which makes it atmospheric.
 There's a lot to choose from for apres-ski drinks and socialising and there are facilities to entertain teenagers and children as well.